-Seated on the ground from left are Captain Stephen L'Hommedieu Slocum, 8th U.S. Cavalry and Hauptman (Captain) Robert Trimmel of the é of
+Seated on the ground from left are Captain Stephen L'Hommedieu Slocum, 8th U.S. Cavalry and Hauptman (Captain) Robert Trimmel of the Austro-Hungarian Empire.
+Seated on the

-the French army and Russian attaché Austro-Hungarian Lieutenant-Colonel Pavel Alexandrovich Stakhovich.
-Standing from left: Major Gentilini of Italy
+bench are attaché of the French army Colonel Albert Gerard Leo D'Amade and Russian attaché Lieutenant-Colonel Pavel Alexandrovich Stakhovich.
+Standing from left: Major

 Underwood & Underwood - Photographer